microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 Once configured, the report will provide an overview of the secure score, you can filter information by using the parameters section:

-* _Workspace_ -  select one or multiple Log Analytics workspaces.
+* _Workspace_ -  Select one or multiple Log Analytics workspaces.

-* _Time Range_ -  filter the data of the report to one of the predefined time ranges.
+* _Time Range_ -  Filter the data of the report to one of the predefined time ranges.

    ![Security parameters](./security_parameters.png)